 William Linn is the ESOL Professional Development Associate at the Literacy Assistance Center.
 In addition to leading ESOL workshops and curriculum design projects, he is one of the two facilitators of the LAC’s Teaching English as a Second Language to Adults (TESLA) course.
 Will has also facilitated the LAC’s Teaching English to Adults with Limited Literacy (TEALL) course and taught Applied Linguistics in the MATESOL program at the SIT Graduate Institute.
 Will received his MA in TESOL from the SIT Graduate Institute in 2011, and has been a licensed SIT Teacher Trainer since 2015.
 Will also holds a certificate in Compassionate Communication for Language Teachers from the Institute for Collaborative Learning in Costa Rica.
 He started teaching ESOL at community organizations in 2008.

-Please click the button below to access the Foundations of Adult Education application.
+Please click the button below to be informed about future offerings of the Foundations of Adult Education Course.

 The LAC Academy's online learning platform, Moodle, offers participants the opportunity to build on their digital literacy skills.
 Skills covered in Modules 1, 2, and 4 of this assessment are particularly important in an online learning environment.
 Each module begins with very basic tasks, but stick with it, they get more challenging!
 Assess your Digital Literacy skills here